Netflix Presents: The Characters

-Netflix Presents: The Characters is an American streaming television comedy sketch show that premiered on Netflix on March 11, 2016.
+Netflix Presents: The Characters is an American sketch comedy television series that premiered on Netflix on March 11, 2016.
 It features eight up-and-coming comedians, who each write and star in their own 30-minute show.
 The comedians featured in the show are Lauren Lapkus, Kate Berlant, Phil Burgers, Paul W. Downs, John Early, Tim Robinson, Natasha Rothwell, and Henry Zebrowski.

 Eight episodes were released on March 11, 2016.
 The following month, Netflix cancelled the series after one season.